top of page

 I didn't enter a film festival to get an award.
 I entered it so I didn't think what if years later.
 My research brought me to the same conclusion; The number one regret filmmakers have when they don't enter a film festival is the constant thought of what if?

 If entering a festival with no inside connects does nothing for you, it will at least help you meet a deadline.
-This year I entered three festivals: (1) SXSW (2) Gasprilla Film Festival (3) Full Frame Documentary Film Festival.
+This year I entered three festivals: (1) SXSW (2) Gasparilla Film Festival (3) Full Frame Documentary Film Festival.
 With the Full Frame Doc as the only festival I'm still waiting to hear back from, I feel good about the final leg of this documentary.

 This one was for us.
 They say when you start off with a camera, you should shoot what you know.
 Your first project should be something you can easily take command of as a director.
 I've been around hip-hop and the art of emceeing my whole life.
 It only felt right to bring an audience to such a niche culture which has kept Hip-Hop alive and exciting for so many years, behind the scenes.